praisahtbrt/CSU-IMU-2023/01basic-course/02Examples/mlreg_concrete/mlreg_concrete.md

 ## Standardized regression coefficients

-S
-tandardized regression coefficients provide an easy way to estimate effect size that is independent of units.
+Standardized regression coefficients provide an easy way to estimate effect size that is independent of units.

 Although extracting standardized coefficients is farily easy in R, we have to be a bit more explicit in Python:
-1. Transform the _Y_ and each column of the _X_ matrices into standardize values (_z_-scores) with mean = 0 and standard deviation = 1.0.
+1. Transform the _Y_ and each column of the _X_ matrices into standardized values (_z_-scores) with mean = 0 and standard deviation = 1.0.
 2. Run the regression with the standardized inputs.
 This provides standardized regression coefficients
 3. Extract and display the standardized coefficient